MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 ### Resolve Problems in Reusing Software

 - Implement tests to verify that the software performs as expected in your application.
-- If you run into problems, revisit the release notes, issue tracker, and/or user/developer forums.
+- If you run into problems, revisit the release notes, issue tracker, and/or user and developer forums.
 - Don't be afraid to ask experienced colleagues for help.
-- It is better to seek and obtain help in a public forum than in private (eg. email).
-Part of open science is working in the open.
-Often you may find through a search that other users have similar questions.
+- It is better to seek and obtain help in a public forum than using private communication (e.g. email).
+Part of open science is working in the open. - Often you may find through your search that other users have had similar questions.
 Someone may have already offered a solution.
 If not, it is likely that others will benefit from your question being answered in public.

 ### Activity 2.1: Ways to Get Help Using Open Software
 In this activity, you are asked to select from a list of ways you can resolve some common problems that arise when using open software.

 #### Exercise 1

-Select how you can resolve this problem when using open software: Difficulty finding open software that meets your needs.
+Select how you can resolve this problem when using open software: difficulty finding open software and determining that it meets your needs.

 Select all that apply.
 - Reach out to expert colleagues
-- Read related peer reviewed literature
+- Read related peer-reviewed literature
 - Conduct a search of various popular repositories
 - Read the README file
 - Read the license file

 #### Exercise 2

-Select how you can resolve the problem when using open software: installation difficulties.
+Select how you can resolve this problem when using open software: installation difficulties.

 Select all that apply.
 - Reach out to the developers on a public forum
-- Read related peer reviewed literature
+- Read related peer-reviewed literature
 - Conduct a search of various popular repositories
 - Read the README file
 - Read the license file

 #### Exercise 3

-Select how you can resolve the problem when using open software: software is not working as expected.
+Select how you can resolve this problem when using open software: software is not working as expected.

 Select all that apply.
 - Reach out to the developers on a public forum
-- Read related peer reviewed literature
+- Read related peer-reviewed literature
 - Conduct a search of various popular repositories
 - Read the README file
 - Read the license file